KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 </figure>

-!!! success "A dictionary is a program that transforms data"
+!!! success "A dictionary is a program that describes and transforms data"
     Dictionaries are written using a declarative programming language dedicated to both data **definition** and **manipulation**.
-Thus, a dictionary includes a **specification** of the data itself (i.e. definition), as well as the transformations to be applied (i.e. manipulation).
+Thus, a dictionary includes a specification of the data itself (i.e. definition), as well as the transformations to be applied (i.e. manipulation).

 ## How dictionaries are used ?

 This section illustrates how dictionaries are used throughout the Auto-ML pipeline: (i) who writes the dictionaries; (ii) what are they used for.

-### Data preparation
+### Data description and preparation

+In the standard case of machine learning, where training data is encoded in a single-table format, the dictionary file provided by the user takes its simplest form, just describing the variables with their names and types.

+!!! success "Example of a simple dictionary describing a single training table"
+    ```python
+    Dictionary	iris
+    {
+        Numerical	SepalLength	;
+        Numerical	SepalWidth		;
+        Numerical	PetalLength		;
+        Numerical	PetalWidth		;
+        Categorical	Class	;
+    };
+    ```

-Raw data is made up of a multitude of disorganized data sources.
+However, in most industrial applications more advanced dictionaries are required, as the raw data is made up of a multitude of disorganized data sources.
 To be read by Khiops, these sources must provide formatted data, typically csv, log or text files.
 At the end of this stage, the aim is to obtain structured and enriched data that can be easily understood by business units, and that carries business knowledge.

 <figure markdown>
 <picture>